P0TA70/Go_Enrichment/README.md

 **human_gene_annotation.bed**: bed file consisting of filtered data

-**extended.bed**: obtained by running bedtools slop on previous file, to extend regions by 500bp according to + or -
+**extended.bed**: obtained by running bedtools slop on previous file (w/ hg38.chrom.sizes), to extend regions by 500bp according to + or -

+**promoterSeq.7z**: obtained by running bedtools getfasta on previous file (w/ hg38.fa), to get all the sequences for us to search our motif in